 Thus, the same joint can be classified as fibrous, cartilaginous, or bony symphalangism according to the child’s age at diagnosis.

-The disorder is characterized by lack of motion of the affected joint in the finger.
+On examination, there would be lack of motion of the affected joint in the finger.
 The skin overlying the fused articulation is smooth, and the transverse skin creases are absent.

 This condition can be easily detected at birth.